-Bits Field Name Function Туре Default State Description 7 to 0 VDLP Volatile Data Learning Pattern Volatile Volatile copy of the NVDLP used to enable and deliver the Data Learning Pattern (DLP) to the outputs.
-The VDLP may be changed by the host during system operation.
+Bits Field Name Function Туре Default State Description 7 to 0 VDLP Volatile Data Learning Pattern Volatile Takes the value of DLRNV during POR or Reset Volatile copy of the NVDLP used to enable and deliver the Data Learning Pattern (DLP) to the outputs.
+The VDLP may be changed by the host during system opera- tion.